lewissantos/node-weather-website/README.md

 This app was created by Leandro Santos.
 It uses data from [mapbox](https://www.mapbox.com/) and [weatherstack](https://weatherstack.com/).

-This is one the applications created as result of the [NodeJS Udemy Course](https://www.udemy.com/course/the-complete-nodejs-developer-course-2/).
+This is one of the applications created as result of the [NodeJS Udemy Course](https://www.udemy.com/course/the-complete-nodejs-developer-course-2/).

 Dependencies:
 - express